MockServer

 • isolate single service

-• during deployment and debugging it is helpful to run a single application or service or handle a sub-set of requests on on a local machine in debug mode.
-Using MockServer it is easy to selectively forward requests to a local process running in debug mode, all other request can be forwarded to the real services for example running in a QA or UAT environment
+• during deployment and debugging it is helpful to run a single application or service, or handle a sub-set of requests, on a local machine in debug mode.
+Using MockServer it is easy to selectively forward requests to a local process running in debug mode, while all other requests are forwarded to the real services, for example running in a QA or UAT environment

 Mocking Dependencies & Verifying Request